Ochuse Chayakame Salad

 A Recipe’s Journey

-Seeking to discover climate-zone adapted ingredients that can be dinner-plate adopted in my kitchen, I always thought blanched Chaya looked like re-hydrated seaweed.
-I found a Japanese Wakame Salad recipe from Asian Caucasian and tailored it to the new ingredient.
+Seeking to discover climate-zone adapted ingredients that can be dinner-plate adopted in my kitchen, I always thought blanched chaya looked like re-hydrated seaweed.
+I found a Japanese Wakame Salad recipe from Asian Caucasian and tailored it to the new chaya ingredient.

-I wanted to respect both the seaweed and the Chaya.
+I wanted to respect both the seaweed and the chaya.
 To label the salad Chaya Wakame just didn’t feel right.
-So, “Ochuse Chayakame Salad” seemed most descriptive, yet properly respectful to the 3-different cultural practices that have been combined to craft a “fusion” recipe: South America, Japan & Ochuse.
+And, I wanted to honor the 3-different cultural origins that have been combined to craft a transformation type recipe: Ochuse, Florida, South America & Japan; where two separate culture-of-origin ingredient bases are colliding to produce a new 3rd cultural recipe in a distant — yet similar climate zone.

 Ingredients & Instructions